Appearance

 Collection naming

-Direct and inverse tokens are merged into the same collection (inverse tokens use path prefixes inv/, on-inv/, inv-on-inv/).
-This halves the number of collections compared to the previous separate-collection approach.
+Direct and inverse tokens are merged into the same collection (inverse tokens use path prefixes inv/, on-inv/, inv-on-inv/), which keeps the collection count low.

 Collections use a flat, theme-agnostic layout.
 The top-level color segment is the theme category — it reserves namespace for future categories (type, size, layout) so that adding them later won't collide with existing color collections.